 Dog Bite Laws

 While dog bite laws vary from state to state, all of them list the owner as the responsible party.
 Obviously, the victim cannot sue a dog.
 As a result, it is the owner's responsibility for the personal attack.
 Some states may declare strict liability, such as in the scenario the owner knew their dog might bite.
 Other states guarantee liability whether or not a person knew their dog could bite somebody else.
-Dog bite laws also determine how long the victim has until they can no longer successfully sue somebody.
+Ohio dog bite laws also determine how long the victim has until they can no longer successfully sue somebody.

-The laws cannot be complicated to understand thoroughly, so it's best if the victim sought out an attorney.
+The laws can be complicated to understand thoroughly, so it's best if the victim sought out an attorney.
 In some situations, the client can only have a year to file a case.
 Some state laws may be more lenient and allow more time, but that heavily depends on the location of the attack.
 Then, there are more specific legal issues such as common law and statutory law, so leave that to a dog bite lawyer.
 While it's beneficial for a client to know dog bite laws, it's generally better to ask for legal advice from a professional.